vgwb/Antura/docs/Educators/pedagody.md

 - Learn Romanian
 - Learn Spanish

+### Learning to read your own language

-- LearnToRead Arabic
+- Learn To Read Arabic
-- LearnToRead Persian Dari
+- Learn To Read Persian Dari
-- LearnToRead Pashto (in progress)
+- Learn To Read Pashto (in progress)
-- LearnToRead Ukrainian
+- Learn To Read Ukrainian (in progress)

-### Supported native language
+### Supported native languages
+(the language used to speak to the player)

 - Arabic
 - English